-A thigh lift, or buttock lift, is a procedure performed by UF Health surgeons who can help you address excess skin and fat in the thigh/buttock region.
+A thigh lift, or buttock lift, is a procedure performed by University of Florida Health surgeons who can help you address excess skin and fat in the thigh/buttock region.
 This region is perhaps the most difficult to address through good dieting and exercise.

 If good dieting and exercise isn’t quite accomplishing your goals, a thigh lift can help you achieve your goal of a firmer, more youthful looking body.
 The thigh lift surgery procedure tightens the thigh’s skin and reduces sagging in the outer and inner thigh.